prettydiff/biddle/readme.md

 Download a file to an alternate location.

     node biddle get http://google.com ../mydirectory

+### global
+The global command adds biddle's path to the OS path variable so that biddle can be run from any location without explicitly calling Node.js, example: `biddle help` instead of `node biddle help`.
+Use the `remove` option to remove biddle from the path.
+This command requires use of sudo in non-Windows environments.

+Allowing global availability to biddle in non-Windows environments

+    sudo node biddle global

+Removing global availability to biddle in non-Windows environments

+    sudo biddle global remove

 ### hash
 Prints to console a SHA512 hash against a local resource.